 Don’t know/Not sure

+* The following questions are for Group B*

-[Header] Now, we want to ask you about registrations that you attempted, but did not necessarily complete.
+[Header] We would like to ask you about domain name registrations that you have attempted but did not complete.

-[IF “Yes”] How many times in the past three years have you begun to register a domain name in a new gTLD and not completed the process?
+[IF RESPONDENT IS GROUP B] How many times in the past five years have you begun to register a domain name in a new gTLD and not completed the process?
 [MULTIPLE CHOICE]

-0

 1-5